sinhp/sinhp.github.io/_pages/links.md

  -->

 * [The n-Category Café](https://golem.ph.utexas.edu/category/):
- called n-Cafe for short, it is a group blog where authors posts intriguing stuff on recent research work mostly on cateogry theory, higher category theory, categorical logic, diagrammatic reasoning, applied category theory.
+ called n-Cafe for short, it is a group blog where authors posts intriguing stuff on recent research work mostly on category theory, higher category theory, categorical logic, diagrammatic reasoning, applied category theory.
 The posts are not too long and they tend to bring the core ideas to the front for general maths audience.

 * [HoTT Blog](https://homotopytypetheory.org/blog/):
   main blog for homotopy type theory (aka univalent foundation aka synthetic homotopy theory)